 Dog-Friendly: with guidance

-The heightened avalanche danger had us resort to Webb Mountain by the Hood Canal.
+The heightened avalanche danger forced us to resort to the low Webb Mountain by Hood Canal.
 Lower Road 2510 went through the logging area with quarries before it turned primitive.
-And during this, we drove over three sections of gravel.
+During this, we drove over three sections of gravel.

-The path narrowed past the gravel, with the brush closing in.
-Despite the worsening road past the 1650′ bump, we could continue on uneven ground in a car.
-Glad no one was coming out from the other side!
+The path narrowed past the gravel, with the brush closing on both sides.
+Despite the road worsening past Bump 1672, we could continue in a compact car on uneven ground.
+I was glad no one came from the other side simultaneously!

 See more trip photos here.

-At the Road 2403 fork, we couldn’t make the hairpin turn onto the rutted Road 2510.
-So I parked at the junction, and we started walking.
-The walking went by fast before we reached the next fork.
+At the fork with Road 2403, I couldn’t make the hairpin turn onto the rutted part of Road 2510.
+So, I parked at the pullout next to the junction before we started walking.
+It was a brief walk before we reached the next fork.

-We took the upper path onto NF-2524, where I sometimes saw the Hood Canal through the trees.
-We stopped as the path rounded the east ridge for a quick break.
-Then we dove into the bushes and up the ridgeline.
+Taking the upper road onto NF-090, I’d occasionally glimpse Hood Canal through the trees.
+We stopped as the path rounded the east ridge for a quick break and poked for views.
+Then we dove west into the bushes up the ridgeline.

 See more trip photos here.

-We had excellent weather yesterday with expansive views but not today.
-But I did expect to see a woodsy summit on this short mountain.
-There was a lookout 900′ down on the east ridge, according to the map.
+We had excellent weather yesterday with expansive views, but not today.
+However, due to its short stature, I somehow expected a timbered summit.
+According to the map, there was a lookout 900′ down on the east ridge.

-The vegetation had long taken over the top.
-So we didn’t spend much time returning to the road.
-But as we were leaving, I noticed a USGS marker hidden amid the grass and photographed it instead of views.
+The vegetation had long taken over the top, so we didn’t stay long before returning to the road.
+But as we were leaving, I noticed a USGS marker hidden amid the grass.
+It’d be our only view on top today.

 See more trip photos here.

-Walking the road again wasn’t exciting, so we shortcut down the brushy west side.
-Out of nowhere, we came upon an old spur path.
-From there, we went south a short way to the minor west ridge.
+Walking the road again wasn’t as exciting, so we shortcut via the brushy west side.
+Surprisingly, we encountered an old spur path that wasn’t on my map.
+But we took it and headed south briefly to the minor west ridge.

 See more trip photos here.